Back to blog

 If the product goal is better data movement between systems, start with integration design.
 Map the source systems, data formats, consent requirements, identity model, exchange partners, and failure modes.
 Then decide whether a ledger adds verifiable state that APIs and audit logs cannot provide.

-Medical Devices, IoT, and Supply Chain
+Medical Devices, IoT, And Supply Chain

 Healthcare device ecosystems create another possible fit: device provenance, update history, maintenance events, software component attestations, and supply chain custody.
 The FDA's medical device cybersecurity materials emphasize that connected devices and hospital networks require lifecycle cybersecurity attention.
 That context makes provenance and update traceability valuable, but it also raises the bar for secure implementation.